aben20807/PNG/README.md

 # PNG's Not Go

-A go-like compiler modified from my college homework for fun
+Interesting go-like compiler modified from my college assignment

 Compile go-like language to Java bytecode and run the executable in JVM

+Note: Please write the homework yourself: [Build a Simple Compiler](https://aben20807.github.io/series/build-a-simple-compiler/)

 ## Features